 - Visit Pernem Temple and see its collection of elephant sculptures.

-Best Hostel in Pernem: Happy Panda Hostel
+Best Hostel in Canacona: The Lost Hostel

-Top Things to do in Canacona
+Things to See and Do in Canacona

 - Look (but don’t touch!) the turtles that call Agonda and Galgibag beaches home during hatching season.